About

 Set ORIGINAL.img and OUTPUT.img to the input and desired output filenames.

-This example is for .img files (as used e.g. by New York state for LIDAR data); the commands given will need to be tweaked for other formats.
+This example is for .img files (as used e.g. by New York state for LIDAR data);

 Open EDIT_ME.xyz in a text editor and fix the broken values.